 But, meditation has been practised for hundreds of years by many cultures and is now a well-respected, scientifically tested and medically endorsed activity.

-The act of meditation is known to have enormous benefits to a person’s physical, mental and emotional health and is like the antidote to stress. – slowing the heart rate, lowering blood pressure & muscle tension; and regulating breathing to activate a sense of calm (Viki Thondley, 2017).
+The act of meditation is known to have enormous benefits to a person’s mental, emotional, and physical health and is like the antidote to stress. – slowing the heart rate, lowering blood pressure & muscle tension; and regulating breathing to activate a sense of calm (Viki Thondley, 2017).

 Knowing this, it can be of huge benefit to all stressed-out teachers.